ibm-cloud-docs/activity-tracker/monitor_events.md

 * You can apply a search query, and save it as a custom view.
 * You can apply a timestamp to jump to a specific time in your event log.

+When you apply a search query, you can save that view for reuse later.
+However, timestamps are not saved.

 You can only monitor events within your retention period.
 Different [service plans](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-service_plan) have different retention periods.
 {: important}

-When you apply a search query, you can save that view for reuse later.
-However, timestamps are not saved.
-{: note}

 ## Monitoring events through the default view
 {: #mon_def_view}